 In our experience, practicing by yourself is a great way to prepare for PM interviews.
 You can start practicing alone, asking and answering questions out loud, to help you get a feel for the different types of PM interview questions.
 It will help you perfect your step-by-step approach for each question type.
 And it also gives you time to correct your early mistakes.

-Finally, you should also try to practice with experienced PM interviewers as they’ll be able to give you much more accurate feedback than friends and peers.
+Finally, you should also try to practice product manager mock interviews with expert ex-interviewers, as they’ll be able to give you much more accurate feedback than friends and peers.
 If you know a Product Manager who can help you, that's fantastic!
 But for most of us, it's tough to find the right connections to make this happen.
 And it might also be difficult to practice multiple hours with that person unless you know them really well.

 Here's the good news.
 We've already made the connections for you.
-We’ve created a coaching service where you can practice 1-on-1 with ex-interviewers from leading tech companies like Google.
-Learn more and start scheduling sessions today.
+We’ve created a coaching service where you can practice 1-on-1 with ex-interviewers from Google and other companies.
+Learn more about how an interview coach can give you an advantage, or simply start scheduling sessions today.

 Keep reading: product manager interview articles